tripodsan/antlr4_js_calculator/tutorial.md

 ## Bootstrap the project

-First we go and setup the directory structure and initialize the project.
+First we setup the directory structure and initialize the project.

-Run yarn or npm init and add all the information or just skip through them.
+Run yarn or npm init, input the information or just skip through them.
 ```bash
 $ yarn init
 ...